What Is an Online Savings Account and How Does It Work?

 You start an online savings account with an opening deposit, and then you’re ready to start saving.
 With an online savings account, you can manage your savings from anywhere in the world at any time of day.
 While there are plenty of banks and credit unions that have online account management services, purely online savings accounts often come with unique perks.
 For example, online banks usually don’t have a minimum balance requirement like traditional banks do.
 They often pay a higher interest rate, too.

-It’s also worth mentioning that with an online account, you won’t be able to deposit or withdraw cash into your account by strolling into a branch.
+It’s also worth mentioning that with an online account, you won’t be able to deposit or withdraw cash from your account by strolling into a branch.
 There aren’t physical banking locations to visit.
 You’ll need to transfer funds in and out electronically, or you may be able to use ATMs.
 There’s a silver lining, though.
 In exchange for not having to pay for the overhead that comes with running an in-person bank, online banks often offer lower fees and higher interest rates.

 Depositing Funds Into an Online Savings Account